►Call (+44) 1326 331991

 The success of counselling and psychotherapy is entirely dependent on mutual trust.
 You have a right to know how your confidential information is handled.
 You also have the right to ask any questions relating to my work with you.

 Peace of mind

 Confidentiality is central to the service I offer you.
-I will not disclose any identifying information about you to others unless we agree that it is helpful, or I judge my refusal to disclose to be detrimental to the safety of children or any other persons including you and me, or is against UK law.
+I will not disclose any identifying information about you to others unless we agree that it is helpful, or I judge my refusal to disclose to be detrimental to the safety of children or any other persons, or is against UK law.